MarcPoirier-SoftwareDev/Data-Science-Blog-Post/README.md

 ## Overview

 This project analyzes trends in the Stack Overflow Developer Surveys from 2017 to 2024 to uncover insights into the evolving landscape of software development.
 The analysis focuses on four key questions related to learning methods, programming language popularity, AI adoption, and challenges with AI tools.
-The project follows the CRISP-DM process and is implemented in a Jupyter Notebook.

 ---

 ## Libraries Used